xuezhen2018/Rock-segmentation-visual-system/README.md

 This repository contains the code and dataset for our paper named 'Rock segmentation visual system for assisting driving in TBM construction'.

 # Dataset
 We have released the 'Rock Segmentation Dataset' to the community.
-Hope that it will help someone in same research area.
+Hope that it will help someone in the same research area.

 Please use BaiduDisk to download the dataset.
 Link: https://pan.baidu.com/s/1uRmB4UE8WN4ct03EJJoXGQ .
 The pin number is 0903.